Aligning NAP and NDC for coherent Climate Adaptation Action

 The following graphic illustrates how NAPs and NDCs are interlinked.

-Aligning the NAP process with the NDC can accelerate enhanced adaptation action:
+Aligning the NAP process with the adaptation elements in the NDC can accelerate enhanced adaptation action:

 This alignment brief provides a useful overview of NDC and NAP alignment.